The next Super Bowl will be played in Atlanta, raising a natural question for many local football fans: Will tickets be available?

 Tickets won’t be available in the traditional sense of an open-to-the-general-public sale at face value.
 The NFL doesn’t do that with Super Bowl tickets.

-Tickets will be available at face value to a relatively small number of holders of high-end Falcons season-tickets.
-Buyers of $45,000 personal seat licenses for the roughly 1,300 club seats around the 50-yard line are guaranteed the right to buy Super Bowl tickets.
+Tickets will be available to a relatively small number of holders of high-end Falcons season-tickets.
+Buyers of $45,000 personal seat licenses for the roughly 1,300 club seats around the 50-yard line are guaranteed the right to buy Super Bowl tickets, although not necessarily in the same seat they have for Falcons games.
+And Mercedes-Benz Stadium suite holders are assured access to one Super Bowl ticket for every two suite seats they hold.

 For most other folks, the best shot at buying tickets for Super Bowl LIII, to be played Feb.
-3, 2019, in Mercedes-Benz Stadium, may be as part of hospitality packages or on the secondary market.
-Hospitality packages bundle game tickets with access to other events, such as pregame parties, and amenities; the cost generally is considerably higher than the face value of game tickets alone.
+3 in Mercedes-Benz Stadium, likely will be as part of hospitality packages or on the secondary market.

-The NFL controls Super Bowl tickets and has divvied up the inventory this way in recent seasons: 17.5 percent to each of the participating teams, 5 percent to the host team, 1.2 percent to each of the other 29 teams and 25.2 percent to the league office.
+The NFL controls the tickets and has divvied up the inventory this way in recent seasons, according to previous reports: 17.5 percent to each of the participating teams, 5 percent to the host team, 1.2 percent to each of the other 29 teams and 25.2 percent to the league office.
+It is not clear if the percentages will be adjusted for next season’s game.
+Teams and the league distribute some seats from their allotments to On Location Experiences for sale in the hospitality packages.